Kyle Rae: Politics

-In 2002, he was sued for defamation by members of the Toronto Police Force after he sharply criticized a 2000 raid on the Toronto Women's Bathhouse, a lesbian bathhouse event.
+In 2002, he was sued for defamation by members of the Toronto Police Service, including future TPS chief Myron Demkiw, after he sharply criticized a 2000 raid on the Toronto Women's Bathhouse, a lesbian bathhouse event.
 His calling the police "rogue cops" and "goons" and the operation a "panty raid" was criticized, and the officers alleged what was only a standard liquor inspection hurt their careers and reputations.
 A jury eventually decided that the seven officers were defamed and ordered Rae to pay $170,000.
 The settlement money was paid by the city from a fund that protects councillors from having to pay lawsuits from personal funds.

 With the legalization of same-sex marriage in 2003, Rae married Mark Reid, his partner since 1994.

 In May 2007, Rae renewed his call for a bylaw to further protect historic buildings.
 The proposed bylaw would give the City of Toronto the power to charge building owners who let historic buildings fall into disrepair.
 It would also give the city the power to perform emergency repairs in certain cases, applying the bill to the owner's taxes.
 Rae's call came after the Walnut Hall, a historic Georgian Rowhouse, collapsed after decades of neglect.
 The building's various owners sought to tear it down and were prevented because of its historical value.

 On December 11, 2009, Rae announced that he would not run in the November 2010 municipal election.
 He endorsed Ken Chan, a former police officer and aide to London Mayor Boris Johnson in the Ward 27 council race and Toronto mayoral candidate George Smitherman.
 Chan was defeated by Kristyn Wong-Tam in the municipal election.